Almond and ginger shortbread with cranberry royal icing

 - Add the white sugar and beat 1-2 minutes until smooth.

-- Add the almond extract and vanilla extract and mix thoroughly.
+- Add the almond extract, the vanilla extract, and the crystalized ginger and mix thoroughly.

 - Do not use an electric mixer for this step!
 Gradually add in the flour and stir by hand with a wooden spoon until the dough is evenly mixed, being careful not to overmix.